alec-flowers/la-census-airbnb-exploration/README.md

 When looking into the correlations between the crime data and price it was clear that all the distributions for crime are heavily skewed towards 0.
 To overcome this I log tranformed the skewed data to get something closer to a normal distribution.
 Because some of the crime numbers were decimals, this log transformation turned them negative and when I tried to use Seaborne pairplot it wasn't happy.
 I then went and added 1 to each value and then applied the log transformation.
 This really helped display the linear correlations in the pairplot and we saw the pearsons coefficient change (in a more meanigful direction).

 ## Instructions to Run:
-Disclaimer: You will need to download data from the below source.
+Disclaimer: You will need to download data from the below source to fully run the jupyter notebook.
 This file was too large to upload to GitHub!

 https://ladata.myneighborhooddata.org/#!/view-data
 Go to this link and download the Citizen Variables Connect data.
 It should download a csv with the following title -  Citizen_Connect_Variables__LA_.csv

+### Files
+LA Exploration.ipynb - Jupyter notebook where all the above work was completed.
+Read data in, manipulated data, and vizualized data. listings_la.csv - Consolidate Airbnb data neighbourhoods.geojson - LA Neighborhood geojson coordinates to visualize boundaries of the neighborhoods map3.html - Geo-Vizualization of Los Angeles overlaid by Leaflet Cloropleth graphs

+### Libraries
+Pandas - data manipulation
+Numpy - number functions
+GeoPandas - geographical visualizations wordcloud - generate wordclouds nltk - text processing sodapy - API connection to import data seaborne - data visualization